rkum79/rajivdoc/README.md

 - Validate the virtual machine resources configuration that was configured as part of step3.
 For this, go to

-- Inside “Oracle VM VirtualBox” select “default” VM
+- Inside `“Oracle VM VirtualBox”` select `“default”` VM

 - Right click on `“Default”` ~ `Settings` ~ `System` ~ `Under MotherBoard Tab` (Check the Base Memory size, it should be 8000MB).
-- Within same System TabUnder Processor ( check #processor is set to 2)
+- Within same `System Tab` `Under Processor` ( check #processor is set to 2)

 #### 6. Steps to share folder (which we created in prerequisite section) from Windows drive to virtual machine:

-	Go to “Oracle VM Virtual Box” console
+- Go to `**“Oracle VM Virtual Box”**` console
-	First stop the “default” named virtual machine
+- First stop the “default” named virtual machine
-	Select “default” named virtual machine and then click on “Settings” button 	Select “Shared Folders” and start adding using “Plus +” button, Locate the folders which you created as part of “Pre-requisite” section.
+- Select “default” named virtual machine and then click on “Settings” button
+- Select “Shared Folders” and start adding using “Plus +” button, Locate the folders which you created as part of “Pre-requisite” section.
 Make sure to choose the “Auto-mount” options while adding shared storage
-	Add all 4 shared folder, once done start the “default”  virtual machine by right-click  StartNormal Start
+- Add all 4 shared folder, once done start the “default”  virtual machine by right-click  StartNormal Start

-                7. Please add the below DB properties in local.propreties file 	Open the local.properties file located at “D:\Whirlpool\sandbox\config\local\” and add the below line
+####7.
+Please add the below DB properties in local.propreties file
+	Open the local.properties file located at “D:\Whirlpool\sandbox\config\local\” and add the below line
 #ORACLE DB SETTINGS
 db.url=jdbc:oracle:thin:@oraclexewhp:1521:xe